-- 7.1 There are two types of appeals. - a) Type 1 Appeal made against the Director General (DG) decision on status of accreditation.
-An Appeals Panel will be set up to investigate this type of appeal according to the terms and conditions governing the accreditation scheme of Standards Malaysia. - b) Type 2 Appeal made against decisions relating to Standards Malaysia accreditation process.
-This type of appeal will be decided by the Director of Accreditation (DA) and appropriate actions should be taken according to the decision. - 7.2 An appeal should be lodged in writing to the Director General of Standards Malaysia, no later than thirty (30) days after notification to the Inspection Bodies of the decision or measure made by Standards Malaysia. - 7.3 For appeals Type 1, the appellant is required to submit a letter of appeal and will remit a non-refundable appeal fee as per the Accreditation and Standardisation Services Fees made payable to "Ketua Pengarah Jabatan Standard Malaysia" to cover any costs which might be incurred in respect of the appeal. - 7.4 In other cases related to accreditation processes (appeal Type 2), the Director of Accreditation to deal with the case without delay.
-Please refer to CAB 3: Appeals for details information.
+- 7.1 In the event that an applicant / accredited inspection body lodges an appeal against any application / accreditation related to decision made by Director General, an Appeals Panel will be constituted to action such appeals.
+An Appeals Panel will be established on each occasion that an appeal has to be heard.
+The Appellant will be given an opportunity to object to any members of the Appeal Panel with valid reasons.
+To meet the impartiality, independence and no conflict of interest requirements, the Appeals Panel is constituted from three members drawn from the Malaysian Standards and Accreditation Council and its Accreditation Committee. - 7.2 An appeal should be lodged in writing to the Director General of Standards Malaysia, no later than thirty (30) days after notification to the inspection body of the decision or measure made by Standards Malaysia. - 7.3 The appellant is required to submit a letter of appeal and will remit a non-refundable appeal fee as per Standards Malaysia (Fees) Regulation 2018 made payable to "Ketua Pengarah Jabatan Standard Malaysia" to cover any costs which might be incurred in respect of the appeal.
+Please refer to CAB 3: Appeals for detailed information.